Rinehart's Roy Hill mine digs deep into the data

 To get closer to perfect, sensor and GPS data, combined with external data like weather reports are being analysed.
 Soon, reports – timely enough to be up to date for when each shift begins – will help Roy Hill better educate drivers on how their behaviour can change to reduce say tyre wear or fuel consumption.

 Meanwhile, refuelling robots are being placed in the pit to save drivers from lining up at the bow line.
-Housed in a shipping container, the robot senses an approaching truck, removes the fuel cap and fills it at a rate of 1200 litres a minute – far higher than the maximum allowed when refuelling by a human operator.
+Housed in a shipping container, the robot senses an approaching truck, removes the fuel cap and fills it at a rate far higher than the maximum allowed when refuelling by a human operator.

 A 20 strong team from across the business are taking part in the trial, testing its ability and durability (“it gets pretty dusty up there,” adds Kerr).

 The rail network too, will use sensor data and analysis to optimise the running of the network and predictive maintenance.
 Drones survey stockpiles and run environmental assessments, alerting operators to the wet spots after heavy rains.
 There are robots in the labs which test the ore.
-Drills and bulldozers are operated remotely from Roy Hill’s offices in Perth.
+Drills and bulldozers are operated remotely from control rooms on site.

 Must do